 Election of the Migration Advisory Board in Munich postponed to November 2026!

-München, Deutschland - in Munich, the shift in the choice of the migration advisory board causes a lot of excitement.
-Instead of the municipal election on March 8, 2026 as planned, the election of the migration advisory board will now be transferred to November 22, 2026.
-This decision that the city council has made is not only a logistical challenge, but also a political turning point.
-The migration advisory board itself, which in 2023 only achieved a turnout of a meager 3.1 %, is outraged by the decision.
-Klara Schinnerl and other members criticize that the migrants' voice could lose importance, while Andrei Yagoubov warns that the advisory board could lose its democratic legitimacy.
-After all, almost half of the Munich population is affected by a migration background.
+In Munich, the postponement of the election of the Migration Advisory Board is causing a lot of excitement.
+Instead of the local elections on March 8, 2026 as planned, the election of the Migration Advisory Board will now be postponed to November 22, 2026.
+This decision made by the city council is not only a logistical challenge, but also a political turning point.
+The Migration Advisory Board itself, which only achieved a voter turnout of a meager 3.1% in 2023, is outraged by the decision.
+Klara Schinnerl and other members criticize that this could make the voice of migrants less important, while Andrei Yagoubov warns that the advisory board could lose its democratic legitimacy.
+After all, almost half of Munich's population has a migration background.

-The decision to decouple brings financial reasons.
-The city administration and city council estimate the costs for the simultaneous implementation of the elections to around 911,000 euros, while the shift can save around 570,000 euros.
-Micky Wenngatz, City Councilor of the SPD, states that separate elections are necessary for legal reasons and that the additional costs would not be insignificant.
-Nevertheless, the question remains how the growing inequality for migrants will develop in political participation.
+The decision to decouple has financial reasons.
+The city administration and city council estimate the costs of holding the elections at the same time at around 911,000 euros, while the postponement could save around 570,000 euros.
+Micky Wenngatz, city councilor for the SPD, argues that separate elections are necessary for legal reasons and that the additional costs would be significant.
+Nevertheless, the question remains as to how the growing inequality for migrants in political participation will develop.

-political participation in Germany is an essential part of the integration of migrants.
-About 10 % of the 82.2 million people in Germany have no German citizenship, and the trend towards exclusion is in the room.
-Although migrants from EU countries have the opportunity to take part in local elections, third-country countries lack access to the political system.
+Political participation is an essential part of the integration of migrants in Germany.
+Around 10% of the 82.2 million people in Germany do not have German citizenship, and there is a trend towards exclusion.
+Although migrants from EU countries have the opportunity to take part in local elections, third-country nationals lack access to the political system.
 They are largely excluded from local, state and federal elections.
-This inequality is perceived as a "democratic deficit" and entails intensive debates about political participation.
+This inequality is perceived as a “democratic deficit” and results in intense debates about political participation.

 Why is this so important for Munich?
-Around 200,000 people live in the Bavarian capital who are affected by the shift in the election of the migration advisory board.
-In this context, the role of integration advisory boards gains relevance.
-These bodies have their own decision -making skills compared to foreigners who often have only advisory capacity and are more involved in political processes.
-But here too, challenges such as language barriers or lack of political experience are often the order of the day.
+Around 200,000 people live in the Bavarian capital and are affected by the postponement of the election of the Migration Advisory Board.
+The role of integration advisory boards becomes more relevant in this context.
+In comparison to foreigners' advisory councils, which often only have an advisory function, these committees have their own decision-making powers and are more closely involved in political processes.
+But here too, challenges such as language barriers or a lack of political experience are often the order of the day.

 outlook

 The discussion about the political rights of migrants has also progressed in other European countries.
-The pioneers include Sweden and Denmark, where third -fitted country at the local level can choose.
-Germany is one of the few countries that have not yet dared to take this step.
-In view of the current developments in Germany, the question arises as to whether and when there will be a rethink.
+The pioneers include Sweden and Denmark, where third-country nationals are allowed to vote at local level.
+Germany is one of the few countries that has not yet taken this step.
+In view of the current developments in this country, the question arises as to whether and when a rethink will also take place here.

-The topic is underway, and Marie does not take abbreviations.
-As a city with a high proportion of migrants, Munich has to make sure that the voices of all citizens are heard more than ever.
-The migration advisory board could play a key role here, but this also needs corresponding political framework.
+So the issue is ongoing, and Marie doesn't take any shortcuts.
+As a city with a high proportion of migrants, Munich must ensure more than ever that the voices of all citizens are heard.
+The Migration Advisory Board could play a key role here, but this also requires the appropriate political framework.